anaisbetts/spawn-rx/README.md

 # spawn-rx: A better version of spawn

-`spawn-rx` is a package that fixes some deficiencies in `spawn` that come up especially on Windows.
+`spawn-rx` is a package that adds an Observable as well as a Promise version of the `child_process.spawn` API, and fixes some deficiencies in `spawn` that come up especially on Windows.
+For example:

+* `spawn` searches PATH on POSIX platforms but will not on Windows, you need to provide an exact path. spawn-rx makes Windows act like other platforms.

+* On Windows, `{detached: true}` doesn't actually create a process group properly.
+  `spawn-rx` provides a `spawnDetached` method that allows you to spawn a detached process and kill the entire process group if needed.

+* POSIX platforms allow you to directly execute scripts that have a shebang at the top of the file, whereas Windows can only natively `spawn` EXE files, which makes executing npm binaries annoying. `spawn-rx` automatically rewrites your `cmd` and `args` parameters for CMD scripts, PowerShell scripts, and node.js files.

 ## Examples